Have the Skouries Protesters Really Defeated the EU, Goldminers and Terror Police in Greece?

 El Dorado, the Canadian company that owns controversial gold mines in Greece's Skouries forest, has announced that it will stop all works in the area until at least 2016.
 According to a company spokesperson, the reasoning behind this decision is that the price of gold has dropped, meaning – clearly – that there's not much point in investing in a mine to dig a load of it up.

 Unsurprisingly, all it takes is one look at some statistics before holes begin to appear in El Dorado's reasoning.
 The price of gold has indeed fallen recently (almost 20 percent since the beginning of the year), but it's still 33 percent higher than it was five years ago.
-Also, the initial investment in the area was actually made in 2003, by El Dorado's Greek subsidiary Hellenic Gold—the value of gold has risen even more since then.
-Any revenue the company makes from mining will only be taxed by a meager ten percent, and the gold and copper's total value in the area is calculated at more than $10 billion.
+Also, the initial investment in the area was actually made in 2003, by El Dorado's Greek subsidiary Hellenic Gold – the value of gold has risen even more since then.
+Any revenue the company makes from mining will only be taxed by a meagre ten percent, and the gold and copper's total value in the area is calculated at more than £7 billion.
 It's worth pondering exactly how much a 20 percent drop in the price of gold should be bothering the company.

-After the torching of the company's forest worksite in February—when 50 masked individuals burned machinery and buildings belonging to El Dorado and Hellenic Gold—the positive propaganda stories began to unravel.
-There was the introduction of the aforementioned counter-terrorism police, the tear gas, and the kidnapping and interrogations of locals without a lawyer present and the abductions of 15-year-olds and torture of university students.
+After the torching of the company's forest worksite in February – when 50 masked individuals burned machinery and buildings belonging to El Dorado and Hellenic Gold – the positive propaganda stories began to unravel.
+There was the introduction of the aforementioned counter-terrorism police, the tear gas, the kidnapping and interrogations of locals without a lawyer present and the abductions of 15-year-olds and torture of university students.